 Norquay Sightseeing Location

-The Norquay Sightseeing Chairlift is located at the Mt Norquay Ski Resort.
+The Norquay Sightseeing Chairlift is one of 4 sightseeing chairlifts in Banff National Park and is located at the Mt Norquay Ski Resort.

 Take Highway 1 west and exit at Mt Norquay Rd, continue right onto Mt Norquay Scenic Drive.
 Continue past the first large parking lot for the Mt Norquay Ski Resort and follow the signs to a smaller parking lot at the North American Lodge.